Public Safety

 School Closing/Delays

 The College will remain open except under extreme weather conditions or emergency situations.
-School closings and delays will be communicated via Rhodes Alert, posted on the College's homepage, reported to local television and radio stations.
+School closings and delays will be communicated via Rhodes Alert, posted on the College's homepage, and reported to local television and radio stations.
 Students may sign up for Rhodes Alert to receive this information via text, email, or phone.

 Lost or Stolen Articles